Understanding Stored Procedures and SQL Injection

 Security Advantages

-When implemented correctly, stored procedures provide:
+When implemented correctly, they provide:

-- Audit trail: Centralized location for monitoring database operations
+- Audit trails via centralized database operations

 SQL Injection Mechanics